Transactive Energy System Deployment over Insecure Communication Links

-We assume that any market participant $i\in\mathcal{V}\cup\{{\rm CO},{\rm TP}\}$ is semi-honest, i.e., it correctly follows the designed algorithm but attempts to use received messages throughout the execution of the algorithm to infer other participants' private data (\cite{Hazay}, pp-20).
-The semi-honest attacker model has been widely used in various applications, e.g., linear programming, dataset process and consensus \cite{JD-FK:2011,MJF-KN-BP,ZH-SM:2012}.
-The communication links are non-confidential and could be eavesdropped.
-An eavesdropper could be the third party, any supplier or customer, or an extraneous entity.
-We assume that the coordinator is not an eavesdropper and does not collaborate with any other entity.
-This assumption is reasonable because the coordinator usually represents a more authoritative entity, e.g., a government agency, and cannot afford to get involved in a scandal of eavesdropping individuals' private information.
+We assume that any market participant $i\in\mathcal{V}\cup\{{\rm CO},{\rm TP}\}$ is semi-honest, i.e., it correctly follows the designed algorithm but attempts to use received messages to infer other participants' private data (\cite{Hazay}, pp-20).
+In addition, there could be external attackers that can eavesdrop the communication links.
 In this section, we assume that there are no data injection attacks.
 Such attacks are considered in the next section.

-\subsection{Algorithm design}
+\subsection{Algorithm Design}